michaelfester/docs/docs/reference/components/collection-component.md

 ### **Sort data**

 By default, Collection items appear in the same order as they are in the data source.
-However, you can customize the Collection’s sort in many ways.
+However, you can customize the Collection's sort in many ways.
 In the **Sort** section, click on the **Sort by Sheet order** field to expand the options and configure it.

 {% cta title="Sort" description="For more information, see the Sort documentation." url="/docs/sort" /%}

 ### **Group data**

 You can group the data in your Collection based on a specific column in your source.
 In the **Group** section, click on the **Group by** dropdown to choose the column to group your items by.
-You can select the long dash option from the dropdown if you don’t want to group your Collection items.
+You can select the long dash option from the dropdown if you don't want to group your Collection items.

 {% cta title="Group" description="For more information, see Group." url="/docs/group" /%}